hrenard/sms-gate-client-go/README.md

 ## API Reference

-For more information on the API endpoints and data structures, please consult the [Android SMS Gateway API documentation](https://sms.capcom.me/api/).
+For more information on the API endpoints and data structures, please consult the [SMS Gateway for Android API documentation](https://sms-gate.app/api).

 # Contributing